recallnet/contracts/README.md

 - `size`: The size of the data in bytes (e.g., `6`, which is the number of bytes in the `hello` string).
 - `ttl`: Blob time-to-live epochs.
-If specified as `0`, the auto-debitor maintains about one hour of credits as an ongoing committment.
+If specified as `0`, the auto-debitor maintains about one hour of credits as an ongoing commitment.

 This all gets passed as a single `AddBlobParams` struct to the `addBlob` method: